fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_33.jpg)

-Figure 6.33: Outputting logs to the console
+Caption: Outputting logs to the console

 Note